 Distinction for Sustained Progress.
-In addition to annually recognizing Reward Schools, the CSDE will award grants to schools that demonstrate the greatest sustained performance, progress, and growth over a period of three years.
-Specifically, the CSDE will award these schools with grants ranging from \$50,000 to \$250,000.
-These awards may be funded with repurposed state funds or with a portion of the state's increase in federal Title I, Part A funds (authorized by ESEA section 1117(c)(2)(A)).
+In addition to annually recognizing Reward Schools, the CSDE may award grants to schools that demonstrate the greatest sustained performance, progress, and growth over a period of three years.
+Specifically, pending legislative appropriation, the CSDE may award Schools of Distinction with the highest performing subgroups and the highest progress over a three-year period with grants ranging from \$50,000 to \$250,000.
+These awards may be funded with re-purposed state funds or with a portion of the state's increase in federal Title I, Part A funds (authorized by ESEA section 1117(c)(2)(A)).
 The CSDE may decide to increase the frequency of the grants if funding resources permit.